Kfc Japan Essay examples

 Kentucky Fried Chicken (KFC) was set up by Harland Sanders.
 In the first decades of the enterprise there were no management systems or strategic controls.
 However, it worked fine in the beginning, mainly because for launching new franchises an entrepreneurial spark was fundamental.

 Nevertheless, the company grew and after suffering declines in sales and profits the implementation of strategic planning, which was introduced by Michael Miles in late 1975, seemed to be an adequate measure to solve the problems.
 By 1979, the various programs of the strategic planning progress were beginning to show results.

-Anyhow, some foreign subsidiaries resisted and didn’t want to adopt these …show more content…
+Anyhow, some foreign subsidiaries resisted and didn’t want to adopt these measurements. …show more content…

 Furthermore, another main problem can be identified.
 A great number of KFC’s subsidiaries are resisting the implementation of new corporate standards and rules.
 This attitude probably derives from earlier years when country managers had been left totally on their own, receiving only financial assistance from the headquarter.
 Nowadays country managers often feel passed over when management tells them what to do.

 Food items offered by KFC stores differed widely.
 Management wanted to implement the standardization of its menu and food items offered on a global basis.
 Additionally, deviations from this product line should be eliminated.